tomaszd7/readcsvemails/README.md

 Receive input csv file with emails.
 Create output for valid and invalid emails and info.

-Written in vanilla PHP (no framework).
+Written in vanilla PHP (no framework) functional programming.